 Their proposals are bespoke and tailored for a specific purpose.

-On top of that, innovators manage to develop best systems in a short period and at a minimum cost.
+On top of that, innovators manage to develop the best systems in a short period and at a minimum cost. financial application development

 FinTech companies are not only innovative regarding technology but also employ forward-looking business models.